-- Ideate — How Might We…?, Sketch, Style Guide and Task Flow.
+- Ideate — How Might We?
+Framework, Sketch, Style Guide and Task Flow.

 - Build — Wireframe, UI Screens and Prototype.

-- Test — Implementation, Usability Testing, Improvements, Outcome and Lessons.
+- Test — Implementation, Usability Testing and Improvements.

 We delimited the segmentation related to Consumption from the study and research of environmental aspects.

-The surveys were answered by two groups, totalling 56 participants.
-The qualitative research result helped us find the answer to the students’ intention when dealing with e-learning.
+Two groups, totalling 56 participants, answered the surveys.
+The qualitative research result helped us find the answer to the student’s intentions when dealing with e-learning.

 The biggest complaint of the interviewees was the obligation to carry out school tasks at home, in addition to eating healthy foods.
 In the interviewees’ conception, parents hardly participate in extra-class activities with them.

-From the result of the data collection, it was possible to create the actions of the characters.
-Different possibilities for choosing experiences were defined, grouping them based on correlations between them.
+From the result of the data collection, it was possible to create the characters' actions.
+Different possibilities for choosing experiences were defined, grouping them based on correlations.
 The students’ references, routines and desires became a big panel with four major interest groups.

 "The images represent the things I do and the way I think ".— Pedro C. (student)

-We realized the need to verify the data obtained for the validation of the research and, consequently, to apply the results in the development of e-learning.
-The references, routines and desires mentioned in the research were grouped so that the students could in a focus group giving feedback about their choices.
-This exercise allowed creating affinity associations and then developing user personas.
+We realized the need to verify the data obtained for the research validation and, consequently, to apply the results in the development of e-learning.
+The references, routines and desires mentioned in the research were grouped so that the students could be in a focus group giving feedback about their choices.
+This exercise allowed the creation of affinity associations and then the development of user personas.

 After students chose the groups, I collected the relevant information from each cluster to create the user personas.
 The entire process of developing personas has been documented.

-To create each four user personas, I took into account the needs, the frustrations, the personality and the main activities.
+To create each of the four user personas, I considered the needs, the frustrations, the personality and the main activities.